MathieuandSpheroidalWaveFunctions/Mathieu/readme.txt

   in the two equations in (10) is in error and should be r times theta.]

-  Matfcn is written in fortran 95.
+  Matfcn is written in free format fortran.
 It is designed around the maximum number of decimal digits ndec and the maximum exponent nex available in real arithmetic.
 Procedures used in matfcn allow for exponents much larger than nex since the resulting floating point radial function values are given as a characteristic and an integer exponent.
 Testing of matfcn shows that in real*8 arithmetic,it provides good results for q positive for virtually all values of xi and for c up to at least 10000.
 It also provides good results for q negative for virtually all values of xi down to 1.000005 and for c up to at least 10000i.
 See the discussion of accuracy below.